 Download POPIA Additional resources

-POPIA is South Africa’s answer to a global call for the protection of people’s information.
-Like the European Union’s General Data Protection Regulation (GDPR), POPIA regulates how that information may be collected and used, in light of the potential dangers that new data-driven technologies may pose to our human right to privacy.
-But just like any human right, the protection of privacy must be balanced with other rights and concerns.
+POPIA is South Africa’s answer to a global call for the protection of information by means of which people may be identified.
+Like the European Union’s General Data Protection Regulation (GDPR), POPIA regulates how that information may be collected and used, in light of the potential dangers that new digital technologies may pose to our human rights and liberties – including the right to privacy.
+But just like any human right, the protection of privacy must be balanced with other interests and concerns.
 This is why POPIA does not categorically prohibit the processing of personal information, but rather establishes conditions for how this balance ought to be reasonably maintained.

 4 restrictions 8 conditions 5 role players.

 POPIA introduces four restrictions for POPIA to apply, eight conditions for the lawful processing of personal information, and five role players that must see to it that these conditions are at all times complied with.
 To make your company POPIA compliant, people need to be appointed, procedures established, and documents compiled and (some) made publicly available.